Melphalan (Alkeran®, Evomela®)

 - Fatigue that interferes with your daily activities

 - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines

 - Throwing up more than 3 times a day

 - Pain in your mouth or throat that makes it hard to eat or drink

-- Rash that is not relieved by prescribed medications
+- Rash that is not relieved by prescribed medicines

-- Infertility warning: Sexual problems and reproduction concerns may happen.
-In both men and women, this drug may affect your ability to have children.
-This cannot be determined before your treatment.
+- Fertility warning: In men and women both, this drug may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.

 - In women, menstrual bleeding may become irregular or stop while you are getting this drug.
 Do not assume that you cannot become pregnant if you do not have a menstrual period.